Reila-GitHubUID/HW2/README.md

 # HW2
 Homework 2, due on 1/8/2020 @ 11:59pm

-# Unit 02 HTML, CSS, and Git Homework: Portfolio
+# Unit 02 CSS and Bootstrap Homework: Responsive Portfolio
-A portfolio is often the first point of contact for employers looking to fill a position or clients in need of a developer to complete a project.
-A clean and informative portfolio showcases a developer's strongest work and can lead to employment and/or more clients.
+I am using the Bootstrap CSS Framework to recreate your portfolio with the following guidelines:

+* Using Bootstrap, recreate your portfolio site with the following items:
+   * A navbar
+   * A responsive layout
+   * Responsive images

+* The Bootstrap portfolio should minimize the use of media queries.

 ## Table of Contents